 Midtown Assistance Center is a not-for-profit emergency help center.
-They are dedicated to helping the poor and low-income residents.
+Their assistant programs are designed to helping the poor and low-income residents.
 They supply help with basic needs and opportunities to improve their lives.
 This organization has merged with 5 churches in Midtown, Atlanta.
 Therefore, by uniting their organization, they make it possible to provide more help to the community.
 If you have recently been laid off or struggling to meet bills, you can get temporary assistance with bills and more.

 Food Pantry – The organization runs a food pantry that supplies non-perishable meals to families needing food.
 MAC provides food assistance to families in need.

-Clothing Bank – The clothing banks provide profession clothing to help prepare for interviews and work.
-Also, they supply nonslip shoes and work clothes suitable for construction or restaurant work.
+Clothing Bank – The clothing banks provide professional clothing to help prepare for interviews and work.
+Also, they supply non-slip shoes and work clothes suitable for construction or restaurant work.